CFA Institute Systemic Risk Council

 Chair: Simon Johnson

-SRC Co-Chair and former IMF Chief Economist
+SRC Co-Chair, 2024 Nobel laureate in Economics, and former IMF Chief Economist

 Chair: Erkki Liikanen